fatiando/2023-kegs/extended-abstract/README.md

 The open-source nature of the project allowed it to grow under a community-driven development.

+In this setting, Leonardo Uieda created the Fatiando a Terra project (Uieda et al., 2013; https://www.fatiando.org) aimed at developing open-source Python tools for geophysics.
+It started in 2010 as a single Python library as part of his PhD Thesis in South America.
+Being available under an open-source license and its clear and comprehensive documentation have facilitated its use by researchers and industry professionals from different regions of the world.
+Some of these users have since become contributors by writing new features, fixing bugs, adding more test, improving the documentation or having an active participation in its community.
+Now, the Fatiando project has over 30 contributors, and it continues to grow using a community-driven model.

 The main goal of the project is to to provide open-source software tools that are easy to use and also well designed, tested and documented.
 Nowadays it consists in a set of Python libraries for geosciences, each one of